OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

     *.cfg                                   Shared datastore configuration files.
 See also user files below.
 ```

+In addition to the software installation files above,
-User files are saved in a `.tstool` folder under the user’s home folder and
+user files are saved in a `.tstool` folder under the user’s home folder and
 provide user-specific customization of the TSTool installation.
 Folders names beginning with a period are by default hidden on Linux computers.
 These files apply to all versions of TSTool and therefore allow settings to